bah naalah ;haa.sil-e dil-bastagii

 A 'house of chains' is a prison-house; he has called the world a prison-house.
 If you are interested in the world (which in respect to its difficulties is a prison-house), then cultivate an interest in lament and complaint as well.
 That is, if you are ensnared in the world, you'll spend the rest of your life weeping.
 (171)

-Here the address is to 'you' in the intimate tuu , and its bitter, cynical tone suggests that the lover is either counseling himself, or giving heartfelt, candid advice to some younger friend.
-The colloquial use of ma((luum , as Josh observes, gives an extra punch; for more on this see {4,3}.
+Here the address is to 'you' in the intimate tuu , and the bitter, cynical tone suggests that the lover is either counseling himself, or giving heartfelt, candid advice to some younger friend.
+The colloquial use of ma((luum , as Josh observes, gives an extra punch; for more on this idiomatic usage see {4,3}.

 The first line plays with images of the harvest.
 The word ;haa.sil itself, though it often means merely the abstract 'result', can refer literally to the 'harvest'; for an example of wordplay involving both meanings, see {12,1}.
 When we also see that it is to be 'gathered' [faraaham karnaa], we have a sense of grain being brought in.
 Brought in 'with lament' [bah naalah], of course, since it's the harvest of heart-boundness, and we know it will somehow be lost or blighted.

-But not until we are vouchsafed the second line-- and in a mushairah, there would probably be a conspicuous delay-- do we realize that the lament isn't just a reaction to the harvest, but itself constitutes the harvest.
-The 'lament' is placed at the beginning of the first line, and the 'sound' at the very end of the semantic part of the second line, so that (in good mushairah style) the full realization is delayed as long as possible.
+But not until we are vouchsafed the second line-- and under mushairah performance conditions, there would certainly be some delay-- do we realize that the lament isn't just a reaction to the harvest, but itself constitutes the harvest.
+The 'lament' is placed at the beginning of the first line, and the 'sound' as late as possible in the second line, so that (in the best mushairah style) the full realization is delayed as long as can be managed.

 And in between we have-- the chains.
 As with the laments, we're taken by surprise.
 In the first line, dil-bastagii registers only as a common expression for the state of being in love.
-Only when we see the zanjiir do we recall its literal meaning of 'heart- boundness'.
+Only when we see the zanjiir do we recall its literal meaning of 'heart- boundness', a form of bondage.
 And then we realize that the elegant wordplay of the 'house of chains' with 'heart-boundness' is at the center of the verse.
-If you chain up your heart, the only 'harvest' that you 'gather' will be laments, your only 'wealth' will be the sound of the chains themselves as they screech and groan with your every movement.
-They are thus both themselves a lament, and a cause for lament in you.
-And as Josh points out, mad lovers, like other madmen, are chained up anyway.
-(In addition, a ;xaanah is a place where one might settle down (to live) [basnaa], so that bastagii brings an extra dimension of wordplay.)
+If the lover chains up his heart, the only 'harvest' that he 'gathers' will be laments, his only 'wealth' will be the sound of the chains themselves as they screech and groan with his every movement.
+The chains on his heart are thus both themselves a lament, and a cause for lament to the lover.
+(Of course, as Josh notes, madmen were often chained up in any case.)

 The verse is unusually full of conspicuously placed long aa sounds.
 Perhaps they help to provide the .sadaa of the naalah .